-The proposed project itself would not construct or develop any structures or infrastructure and, therefore, would not result in a change that would create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
+The proposed project itself would not construct or develop any structures or infrastructure and therefore would not result in a change that would create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials.
 The proposed project would extend Elk Grove's SOI boundaries.
-Handling and transport of materials could occur in the SOIA Area from future activities; however, it would not be a result of the proposed project and, therefore, is not within the scope of this EIR.